The Root of the Problem is Debt

-Thus far, the answer has been via higher prices.
-Higher prices do coax some gold out of various hoards, jewelry, etc. Gold went into backwardation for the first time in Dec 2008.
-One could have earned a 2.5% (annualized) profit by selling physical gold and simultaneously buying a Feb 2009 future.
-Gold was $750 on Dec 5 but it rocketed to $920—a gain of 23%–by the end of January.
+Thus far, the answer has been: via higher prices.
+Higher prices do coax some gold out of various hoards, jewelry, etc. Gold went into backwardation for the first time in December 2008.
+One could have earned a 2.5% (annualized) profit by selling physical gold and simultaneously buying a February 2009 future.
+Gold was $750 on December 5, but it rocketed to $920 – a gain of 23% – by the end of January.

 But when backwardation becomes permanent, then trust in the gold futures market will have collapsed.
 Unlike with wheat, millions of people and many institutions have plenty of gold they can sell in the physical market and buy back via futures contracts.
 When they choose not to, that is the beginning of the end of the current financial system.

 Think about the similarities between the following three statements:

 - “My paper gold future contract will be honored by delivery of gold.”

 - “If I trade my gold for paper now, I will be able to get gold back in the future.”